+- Parenting when we are not happy and balanced, our parenting suffers.
+Being a healthy happy person is the beginning of good parenting.

-Parental Resilience X Key Principles: Parents and caregivers must be healthy and functional in order to provide good care for children. □ The way we respond to stress sometimes has a greater Knowledge of Parenting and hild Developmer impact than the stressor. □ Choose to see the positive.
-Stress impacts our relationships.
-Concrete Support in Times of Need We need to manage stress in healthy ways.
+- The way we respond to stress sometimes has a greater impact than the stressor.

+- Choose to see the positive.

+- Stress impacts our relationships.

+- We need to manage stress in healthy ways.